5 Climate Change Jobs

 3. Environmental lawyer

-Environmental lawyers represent individuals, companies, or organizations in legal issues regarding the environment like climate change, land use, or water rights.
+Environmental lawyers represent individuals, companies, or organizations in legal issues regarding the environment such as climate change, land use, or water rights.

 As an environmental lawyer, you could work for state or federal agencies, nonprofit groups, or corporations.
 Job duties might include working on court cases, lobbying for pro-environment legislation, consulting on sustainable business practices, and counseling clients on environmental regulations and laws.